Scheduled MonumentsWalesOffa's Dyke: Section extending 3000m SE to Bele Brook, Llandrinio

 What is Offa's Dyke: Section extending 3000m SE to Bele Brook, Llandrinio?

-Offa's Dyke is a linear earthwork constructed in the late eighth century, traditionally attributed to King Offa of Mercia, which marked the boundary between the Anglo-Saxon kingdom and Welsh territories.
+Offa's Dyke is a linear earthwork constructed during the late eighth century, traditionally attributed to King Offa of Mercia, serving as a territorial boundary between the Anglo-Saxon kingdom and Welsh lands.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG033.

 What period does Offa's Dyke: Section extending 3000m SE to Bele Brook, Llandrinio date from?

 Offa's Dyke: Section extending 3000m SE to Bele Brook, Llandrinio dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Offa's Dyke: Section extending 3000m SE to Bele Brook, Llandrinio?